 Apart from being a part of society, feral cats are vital to the ecosystem.
-Indeed, they are wild and difficult to be tamed, but with proper care, it is equally easy to befriend them.
+Indeed, they are wild and difficult to tame, but with proper care, it is equally easy to befriend them.
 Being a part of local wildlife, a feral cat eliminates many problems, like freeing society from rodents and pests.

 Thus, these feral cats are crucial in the natural habitat, ecosystem, and environment.
 Feral cats are part of our natural habitat and contribute significantly to the ecosystem.
 But along with bringing about a positive impact, we cannot ignore that they may negatively affect other wildlife species, from killing them to making them endangered.